anonymous12-lab/seq-to-seq-decision-aware-mrg/README.md

 Table 2.
 Are the scores for automatic evaluation metrics for seq-to-seq.
 The output is the average of all the scores in the test set.
 R and P refers to recall and precision.

 ### Next Update/Work:

-Adding the Dataset for all differnet Task.
+Adding the Dataset for all four differnet Tasks.

 As our immediate next step, we would like to deeply investigate fine-tuning of the specific sub-tasks, use the final-layer representations of the sub-tasks instead of the predictions, and perform a sensitivity analysis of each sub-task on the main task.
 Additionally, we would like to incorporate more finegrained decisions such as strong/weak accept/reject or minor/major revisions instead of binary decisions.